First off, can you let me know you’ve been up to since your playing days?

 One great one was when we played the Vikings in preseason.
 A bunch of guys were by Alan Faneca’s locker and they are drinking this stuff called Spark – an energy drink.
 They offered me some and told me to be careful – it would make your hair raise!
 Well I drank some and it did!

-So that was any first game and my nerves were already high.
+So that was my first game and my nerves were already high.
 We won the coin toss and I’m standing next to the kicker on the kickoff.
 I remember running downfield and just blowing up the guy in front of me – I put him parallel to the ground in the air.
 It was a hit that would be fined today.
 I didn’t even fall down – but I was so jazzed I ran straight into the end zone past the kick returner!

 So, the next day they have us in the room watching film on the game.
-They put up the opening kickoff first and Cowher shines the red light on my on the screen and asked “Who’s this?”
+They put up the opening kickoff first and Cowher shines the red light on me on the screen and asked “Who’s this?”
 I told him it was me.
 He said “I really like this!
 But next time, make the damn tackle!”
 That was the first time he ever acknowledged me in person – he didn’t really know who I was before, which was understandable.

 What happened after preseason that had you not make the team?
 What did they say to you?